Are Intermediates Skiers Missing Out On So Much More?

 To very briefly explain the difference.

 ‘Input focussed’ is concerned with ‘how’ you ski and is what we call ‘judged’ performance.
 Are you standing correctly?
 Do you plant your pole before you turn?
 Do you ski parallel?
-Are you feet the correct distance appart.
+Are you feet the correct distance apart.
 Are your shoulders positioned correctly?
 Do you have the appropriate weight on each ski?
 Are you pushing into your ski boots correctly?
 Of course when practising ‘judged’ sports it depends on who the judges are and this can vary from country to country from instructor to instructor.
 So the client is possibly left confused and bewildered as to what to do.
-Unless they stick with the same ‘judge’ of course and then it’s the same all the time which is great.
+Unless they stick with the same ‘judge’ of course.

 These two are very different.
 Some ski schools and instructors are very much into the ‘input’ focused and ‘judged’ method of teaching skiing and some are into the ‘output focused’ and ‘measured’ way of teaching skiing like ourselves and some move between the two.
 You can decide what kind of teaching you’ve been exposed to in the past and with some research what kind of ski teaching you’d like to be exposed to in the future.